canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ```
 @highlight 3

-- Use the [then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) method on a promise to map the source promise to another promise value.
+- Use the [then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) method on a Promise to map the source Promise to another Promise value.

   ```js
   const source = Promise.resolve({email: "justin@bitovi.com"})